nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 address and port (also referred to as IP end point) of the destination.
 The receiver may identify a sender by IP address and port as well.
 The need for a more elaborate protocol becomes aparent when this communication needs to be coordinated.

-* Network systems are inherently a form of coperative distributed system.
+* Network systems are inherently a form of cooperative distributed system.
 Both sender and receiver are expected to cooperate for the communication to be effective.
 In principle, a node cannot force data onto another as much as it cannot forcebly retrieve data from another.
 This cooperation may be abused, however, leading to all sorts of degenerate states and ultimately disrupting the network.
 Moreover, a network peer must remain aware of other unrelated peers that might be sharing the same network resources despite never actively communicating with it.
 This situation may be approached as a game where each node wants to maximize